ratgdo/homekit-ratgdo/README.md

 ## What does this firmware support?

-* Opening and closing a garage door.
+* Opening and closing multiple garage doors independently in the same HomeKit home.
+* Motion sensor reporting, if you have a "smart" wall-mounted control panel.

 That's it, for now.
 Check the [GitHub Issues](https://github.com/ratgdo/homekit-ratgdo/issues) for planned features, or to suggest your own.